DaedalicEntertainment/qt-coding-conventions/README.md

 _Within each of these groups, order members by name or logical groups._

 16.5. _File names should be all lower-case, without any other symbols, as suggested by QtCreator._

+## 17. Additional Naming Conventions

+17.1. _Do not use any swearing in symbol names, comments or log output._